-2.3.3.4 Residential Policies
+3.6.4 Residential Policies

-- Permitted residential uses shall generally be restricted to single dwellings developed on the basis of one dwelling per lot.
-An accessory apartment (secondary suite) is permitted in residential areas within a four-season single detached, semi-detached, or row-house dwelling unit, or attached to a detached garage, located on a road maintained year-round and accessible by emergency services, subject to considerations of carrying capacity of lakes and hydrogeological capacity.
+- 1. Permitted residential uses shall generally be restricted to single dwellings developed on the basis of one dwelling per lot.
+An accessory apartment (secondary suite) is permitted in residential areas within a four-season single detached, semi-detached, or row-house dwelling unit, or attached to a detached garage, located on a road maintained year-round and accessible by Emergency Services, subject to considerations of carrying capacity of lakes and hydrogeological capacity.
 Co-housing and innovative land tenure shall be encouraged to address affordable housing needs and other community enhancing values such as aging in place. - 2.
 Rural lands are intended for low density residential development.
-The average lot area in any development of three or more new lots shall be a minimum of 0.8 hectares, except that this requirement may be reduced where appropriate for development located immediately adjacent to lands designated Hamlet or on the peripheral areas of Perth.
-This Plan considers lots created by subdivision or cluster lot development to be the preferred form of lot creation.
+The average lot area in any development of 3 or more new lots shall be a minimum of 0.8 hectares, except that this requirement may be reduced where appropriate for development located immediately adjacent to lands designated Hamlet or on the peripheral areas of Perth. - 3.
+A cluster lot development is a grouping of five to seven lots (not including the retained parcel) created by Consent for clustered rural non-farm residential development.
+The main purpose of this alternative form of rural residential development is to direct housing away from public roads, reduce the visual impact of strip development, and increase the financial viability of scattered rural residential development.